sbski/a32nx/src/extra-backend/README.md

 ```

 ##### AircraftVariable
-The AircraftVariable is a variable which is mapped to a simvar.
-As simvars are
+The AircraftVariable is a variable which is mapped to a aircraft simvar.
+As simvars
-read-only it is required to use an event to write the variable back to the sim.
+are read-only it is required to use an event to write the variable back to the sim.

 It allows to specify either an event-name or an instance of an Event object to
 write data back to the sim.